Jumping Jacks vs Jump Rope: 13 Muscles Worked & 13 Benefits

 4. Glutes: The glutes are important for twisting the legs and supporting the body while running and standing.

 5. Oblique Ab Muscle: The obliques are the abdominal muscles on each side of the body.
 These muscles are common ones someone wanting to lose weight wants to target.
-There are a variety of different tips and tricks to try out to answer the question of how to lose weight in 7 days.
+There are many tips and tricks to help you lose weight in just 7 days.
 They are important in moving the body from side to side and twisting.

 6. Entire Core: The entire core muscles are engaged during the stabilizing exercise of jump rope.
 Balance is necessary for jumping rope and the core is crucial in balance.